brandonrbreeze/cse15l-lab-reports/lab-report-1-week-1.md

 scp /Users/brandonbreeze/.ssh/id_rsa.pub cs15lfa22rg@ieng6.ucsd.edu:~/.ssh/authorized_keys

 Interestingly, we didn't have to make authorized keys.
 It was automaticly configured.
-After the file is copied, we are now able to use ssh and scp commands with this server without having to give a password
+After the file is copied, we are now able to use ssh and scp commands with this server without having to give a password.

 **Step 6: Optimizing Remote Running**
 ![Image8](/Optimized.png)

-I started by writing two commands: scp WhereAmI.java cs15lfa22rg@ieng6.ucsd.edu:~/ ssh cs15lfa22rg@ieng6.ucsd.edu "javac WhereAmI.java; java WhereAmI"
+I started by writing two commands:

+scp WhereAmI.java cs15lfa22rg@ieng6.ucsd.edu:~/
+ssh cs15lfa22rg@ieng6.ucsd.edu "javac WhereAmI.java; java WhereAmI"

-To go from saving on the client to running on the server all you have to do is save the file, then click on the terminal, press up twice to get the scp command, then press up twice to ssh in and run
+To go from saving on the client to running on the server, all you have to do is save the file, then click on the terminal, press up twice to get the scp command, then press up twice to ssh in and run